-A group of refractions and reflections of sun rays occurs when the sun is incident on the water drops or snow crystals suspended in the air leading to analysing the light into a bow of spectrum colours known as the rainbow.
+A group of refractions and reflections of sun rays occurs when the sun is incident on the water drops or snow crystals suspended in the air leading to analyzing the light into a bow of spectrum colours known as the rainbow.

 Types of rainbow

-The primary rainbows that we see all of the time, they are the most commonly seen in the sky, they forms 40 to 42 degrees of anti solar point (an imaginary point opposite to the sun) These are the normal red to violet arcs that we see after it rains, if there are smaller reflective droplets, only violet color will be visible.
+The primary rainbows that we see all of the time, they are the most commonly seen in the sky, they form 40 to 42 degrees of anti-solar point (an imaginary point opposite to the sun) These are the normal red to violet arcs that we see after it rains, if there are smaller reflective droplets, only violet color will be visible.

-Secondary rainbows are caused by a double reflection of sunlight inside the raindrops, and they are centered on the sun itself, They are reflected twice inside of the rain drop, And they have the colors reversed and appear next to the primary rainbow, they appears to be higher than the primary, they are known as Alexanders Dark Band.
+Secondary rainbows are caused by a double reflection of sunlight inside the raindrops, and they are centered on the sun itself, they are reflected twice inside of the raindrop, and they have the colors reversed and appear next to the primary rainbow, they appear to be higher than the primary, they are known as Alexanders Dark Band.

-The Spurious or Supernumerary bows are faint color arcs that sometimes seen next to the primary or secondary bow, they need interference of light rays of different wavelengths to be formed, and the faint pastel streaks of colour also form outside the secondary rainbow through it is rare.
+The Spurious or Supernumerary bows are faint color arcs that sometimes seen next to the primary or secondary bow, they need the interference of light rays of different wavelengths to be formed, and the faint pastel streaks of colour also form outside the secondary rainbow through it is rare.

-When the water droplets are too tiny for the light to pass through in the same manner as in a normal rainbow, the dispersion of light takes place, it results in white band and circles of light that are sometimes seen in the clouds, they are know as Fog bows.
+When the water droplets are too tiny for the light to pass through in the same manner as in a normal rainbow, the dispersion of light takes place, it results in white band and circles of light that is sometimes seen in the clouds, they are known as Fog bows.

-Double rainbow is caused when the light reflected twice inside the raindrop, it is a secondary rainbow appears above the primary one, and the spectrum of the secondary rainbow is reversed that red is on the inner section of the arch, while violet is on the outside.
+A double rainbow is caused when the light reflected twice inside the raindrop, it is a secondary rainbow appears above the primary one, and the spectrum of the secondary rainbow is reversed that red is on the inner section of the arch, while violet is on the outside.